 - Know the location of fire alarm pull stations, fire extinguishers and first-aid cabinets.

-- Know where to find the nearest phone or emergency call box to notify Public Safety
+- Know where to find the nearest phone or emergency call box to notify the College Police

 - in case of an emergency.